 According to a plastic surgeon in this article in Wmagazine.com, the skin covering your neck is thinner and “crepier” than that of anywhere else in the body, with the exception of the eyelids.
 That means it’s kinda like paper: It’s Flaky… So that means the sagging muscles and bulging fat are much more apparent on our necks.
 And for women, as the Platysma begins to go, that means the decolletage, or plunging neckline, fashion statement become less and less of an option for evening wear.

-If you’re not into the expensive and invasive Botox or plastic surgery options (even those are useless after a certain age, if we’re talking about the neck), but exercise can really help–if you do the right exercise.
+If you’re not into the expensive and invasive Botox or plastic surgery options (even those are useless after a certain age, if we’re talking about the neck), platysma exercises can really help–if you do the right exercises.
 The Facial Flex not only lets you workout the bottom half of your face, it also works your upper neck.
-It may be just what you need.
+Neck tightening exercises may be just what you need.